Terabitas/gitbook/rest_api_service_explained.md

 ## Building container

 Now we can build our service.
-Building contains couple steps:
+Building process contains the following steps:

 1. Parse exported functions in root directory of your service
 2. Generate required integration code (Response, request objects, routes etc.)
-3. Fetch api-server that you want to use as host for your service
+3. Fetch api-server that you want to use as host for your API
 4. Build binary
 5. Build docker image

-All these parts we will cover in next chapters.
-For now just run the following:
+All these steps are performed by `nildev build` command:
 ```
 nildev build github.com/nildev/authx
 ```